 North American critics’ favorite nonfiction film

-As mentioned above, the Academy's supposed “liberal bias” or no, Michael Moore's Fahrenheit 9/11 failed to receive a single Oscar nod.
-North American critics, however, were enthusiastic about the film.
+As mentioned above, purported “liberal bias” or no on the part of the Academy, Michael Moore’s Fahrenheit 9/11 failed to receive a single Oscar nod.
+North American critics, however, were enthusiastic about it.

-Moore's documentary was chosen as 2004's Best Nonfiction Film/Best Documentary by the following local/regional critics groups: Chicago, Dallas-Ft.
-Worth, Florida, Kansas City, Las Vegas, New York, Phoenix, San Francisco, Southeastern, and Vancouver, in addition to the Online Film Critics Society and the Broadcast Film Critics Association/Critics' Choice Awards.
+An awards-season blockbuster, Fahrenheit 9/11 was chosen as 2004’s Best Nonfiction Film/Best Documentary by the following local/regional critics groups: Chicago, Dallas-Ft.
+Worth, Florida, Kansas City, Las Vegas, New York, Phoenix, San Francisco, Southeastern, and Vancouver, in addition to the Online Film Critics Society and the Broadcast Film Critics Association’s Critics’ Choice Awards.

-Fahrenheit 9/11 was also the Los Angeles Film Critics Association's Best Documentary runner-up.
+Fahrenheit 9/11 was also the Los Angeles Film Critics Association’s Best Documentary runner-up and one of the recipients of the National Board of Review’s Freedom of Expression Award.

 Oskar Werner Fahrenheit 451 image: Universal Pictures.